 Purina ONE SmartBlend Large Breed Puppy Dry Food

-Purina are well-established and popular makers of specialist dog foods, including this diet for large breed puppies.
+Purina makes excellent specialist dog foods.
+This diet food is great for large breed puppies.

 Chicken is the primary ingredient in this kibble, combined with rice for easy digestion.
 The high-protein recipe has added glucosamine for healthy joints.

 EUKANUBA Puppy Dry Food.
 The protein sources used for Eukanuba’s dry puppy food are animal-based, especially to promote strong muscle development.
 Optimal levels of Omega-3 and Omega-6 fatty acids from fish oils are included in the diet for healthy skin and a shiny coat.

 Fiber in the diet is derived from prebiotics and natural beet pulp, which is easily absorbed by the pup’s gut.